 Testing the firewall #

 This page describes how to test all the currently implemented functionalities of the firewall.
-We assume that you are using the QEMU Docker container setup, however similar commands and tests can be used for a real hardware setup.
-The commands described on this page can all be found in the testing.sh script in the Docker scripts directory examples/firewall/docker/scripts.
-These commands use environment variables set in firewall_configuration.sh.
-If you are running the commands inside the container, these variables should already be set.
+The tests are for the QEMU platform, to be run inside the provided Docker container, however similar commands and tests can be used for a real hardware setup.

 # Execute from ext namespace